 Mexico - M. Mining and MineralsMexico - Mining & Minerals

-Mexico’s National Institute of Statistics and Geography, INEGI, tracks production in four distinctive mining categories: precious metals, non-ferrous, metallurgy and non-metals.
-Mexico’s mining production in 2017 amounted to USD 12.7 billion.
-Two major groups of minerals account for 86 percent of total production: precious metals mining with USD 6.27 billion (49 percent of total production), and non-ferrous minerals with USD 4.63 billion (36 percent).
+Mexico’s National Institute of Statistics and Geography (Instituto Nacional de Estadística y Geografía or INEGI) tracks production in four distinct mining categories: precious metals, non-ferrous, metallurgy, and non-metals.
+In 2018, Mexico’s mining production totaled USD 12.57 billion.
+Two major groups of minerals account for 86 percent of total production: precious metals mining with USD 5.6 billion (45 percent of total production) and non-ferrous minerals with USD 4.91 billion (39 percent).

 Mexico Mining Production and Market Size

 (Figures in USD billions)

 |Imports from the U.S.||2.10||2.13||1.56||1.74||1.76|

 Mexico's mining industry is dominated by Canadian companies, although there is also substantial Mexican capital involved in some of the most important mines producing silver, gold, and other important metals, and non-metal minerals.
 The U.S. presence is represented by Newmont, with their recent acquisition of a large gold mine, and Coeur Mining, both among the eight-largest mining companies in Mexico.
 U.K. miners like Bacanora Lithium are also exploring the Mexican market for investment.